 What Can I Do If I Am Charged With Marijuana Possession?

-According to data, in 2010, 97% of the 78,000 people arrested for marijuana was done for marijuana possession.
+According to data, in 2010, 97% of the 78,000 people arrested for marijuana were done for marijuana possession.
 Each of these people faced penalties, including:

 - 180 days in jail